Introduction

 look particularly at the story of Edward COFFEY,

-then had to come to America as an indentured servant.
+who came to America as an indentured servant.
 Edward MAXEY

 (W) had his passage paid in about 1690, in return for which his master got 50